ayushgoswami12/GosaiClinic/README.md

 ## Important Development Rules

 1. **DO NOT modify the print/print preview format** unless specifically requested
-2. **DO NOT change the Excel export functionality** as it is working perfectly
+2. **DO NOT change the Excel export functionality** as it is working perfectly.

 ## Project Structure